Q What is the ideal depth for a koi pond?

 Q Should my koi pond have a bottom drain?

-A First of all, a bottom drain is essential for a healthy koi pond.
+A A bottom drain is essential for a healthy koi pond.
 However, if it is exposed and the suction is strong enough, turtles or fish can get stuck to it and not be able to get loose.
 Therefore, two drains should be hooked in series to relieve the pressure between them, just as in a swimming pool.
 Bottom drains draw falling waste from the fish before it reaches the bottom, keeping it clean.
 Areas where it does build up can be swept to the drains for easy cleaning.
 If you are using a submersible pump or pulling the water from the skimmer; water is not circulating properly on the bottom of the pond.
-That is where rotting debris is producing ammonia and other toxic gases.
+That is where rotting debris is producing ammonia and other toxic gasses.

 Q My pond water is very clear, but my fish are dying.
 What is wrong?

 A Drinking water might taste good, smell good, and look clear.
 But some of the most toxic chemicals that are known to cause cancer are colorless, odorless and tasteless.
-I recommend that you purchase a test kit form a pond store and check your water regularly.
+I recommend that you purchase a test kit from a pond store and check your water regularly.
 Nitrates, nitrite and ammonia are all detrimental to fish.
 Ammonia and nitrite can, at high levels, be fatal to fish.
 These substances are dissolved in the water and consequently are impossible to detect by the clarity of the water and they can break down the fish’s immune system.

 Q What type of filter do you recommend?